threefoldfoundation/www_tf_cloud/content/specs/index.md

 # OurPhone&trade; Overview

-- Based on Google Pixel 6a, 7 and 7 Pro
+- Based on Google Pixel 6a, 7 and 7 Pro (for our X, Y and A model)
 - Graphene OS (Google-less Android)
 - ThreeFold Quantum Safe Storage
 - ThreeFold Planetary network